This post may contain affiliate links. Read my disclosure page here.

 For a full ingredients list with measurements, check the recipe card below.

-• Butter: Used for cooking.
-Butter adds a rich flavor to the beef fried rice recipe, you can use an oil though if you prefer.
+- Butter: Used for cooking.
+Butter adds a rich flavor to the ground beef fried rice recipe, you can use an oil though if you prefer.

-Step 1: Heat 1 Tbsp butter in a large skillet over medium-high heat.
+Step 1: Heat 1 Tbsp coconut oil in a large skillet over medium-high heat.
 Add ground beef and cook for 5-6 minutes, breaking it up with a spatula until fully cooked.
 Transfer the beef to a plate.

 Step 2: Add carrots, onion, garlic, and ginger to the skillet.
-Season with salt and pepper, and sauté for 3-4 minutes until the vegetables are tender.
+Sauté for 3-4 minutes until the vegetables are tender.

-Step 3: Push the vegetables to one side of the skillet (or remove them if needed).
-Add 1 Tbsp butter to the empty side and let it melt.
-Crack the eggs into the skillet and scramble them until cooked through, then mix them with the vegetables.
+Step 3: Push the vegetables to one side of the skillet.
+Add 1 Tbsp coconut oil to the empty side and let it melt.
+Pour the whisked eggs into the skillet and scramble them until cooked through, then mix them with the vegetables.

-Step 4: Add the final 1 Tbsp of butter to the skillet and let it melt.
-Add cooked beef, gluten-free soy sauce, sesame oil, and chilis (if using), and stir to combine.
+Step 4: Add the final 1 Tbsp of coconut oil to the skillet and let it melt.
+Add cooked beef and stir to combine.

 Step 5: Add the cooked rice to the skillet and stir-fry the mixture for 3 more minutes, allowing the rice to fry and get crispy.